aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/measure-data/_index.md

 type: docs
 weight: 260
 url: /nodejs-cpp/calculate-the-width-and-height-of-the-cell-value-in-unit-of-pixels/
-description: Learn how to Measure the Width and Height of the Cell Value in Unit of Pixels through the Aspose.Cells for Node.js via C++.
+description: Learn how to measure the width and height of a cell value in units of pixels through Aspose.Cells for Node.js via C++.
 keywords: Measure the Width of the Cell Value in Unit of Pixels Node.js via C++, Measure the Height of the Cell Value in Unit of Pixels Node.js via C++, Get the Width of the Cell Value in Unit of Pixels Node.js via C++, Get the Height of the Cell Value in Unit of Pixels Node.js via C++
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"